ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 Next, note the following considerations:

 * You must be the account owner or have an access policy with the administrator role on all account management services to restrict access.
-* After creating or updating a zone or a rule, it can take a few minutes for the change to take effect.
+* After creating or updating a zone or a rule, it can take a few minutes (upto 10 minutes) for the change to take effect.
 * Context-based restrictions that are applied are enforced for clients that authenticate only after the rule has been created.
 Existing clients should reauthenticate for restriction rules to be enforced.
 {: important}